SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/building-simple-field-customizer.md

 Extensions are client-side components that run inside the context of a SharePoint page.
 Extensions can be deployed to SharePoint Online, and you can use modern JavaScript tools and libraries to build them.

 This article describes how to create your first Field Customizer Extension.
-You can also follow these steps by watching the video on the [SharePoint PnP YouTube Channel](https://www.youtube.com/watch?v=fijOzUmlXrY&list=PLR9nK3mnD-OXtWO5AIIr7nCR3sWutACpV).
+You can follow these steps by watching the video on the [SharePoint PnP YouTube Channel](https://www.youtube.com/watch?v=fijOzUmlXrY&list=PLR9nK3mnD-OXtWO5AIIr7nCR3sWutACpV).

 <a href="https://www.youtube.com/watch?v=4wgZy5tm4yo">
 <img src="../../../images/spfx-ext-youtube-tutorialfield.png" alt="Screenshot of the YouTube video player for this tutorial" />